 3. Get personal

 You can leverage events to have personal conversations with your audience.
-Personalization drives more engagement with your brand than any amount of measurable impressions could generate, and makes talking to a brand enjoyable.
+Personalization drives more engagement with your brand than any amount of measurable impressions could generate and makes talking to a brand enjoyable.

 4. Be fun & funny

 One of the biggest benefits of moment marketing is – it gives brands an opportunity to become more human.
-Brands can post seemingly silly & funny stuff, and effectively engage with the meme obsessed generation.
+Brands can post seemingly silly & funny stuff, and effectively engage with the meme-obsessed generation.
 However, for brands which are used to using a serious tone of voice in their regular communication, this can backfire easily.

 Moment marketing can show your brand’s significance to current events, but be careful not to try too hard to align your product with anything and everything.
 Brands should not, under any circumstances, try to sneak in a marketing message during a crisis.
 Always assess how real-time content aligns with your brand, fits into your wider marketing objectives, and how your audience might respond.

 To sum up, moment marketing or real-time marketing basically encapsulates how we stay connected with people through shared interests and common goals.
 The same applies to brands trying to build a relationship with new and existing audiences – you have to know what’s important to your audience and make sure it’s important to your brand.
-The role of content has always been important for brands to get noticed, but the frequency and nature of it is changing rapidly and the time to embrace it is now.
+The role of content has always been important for brands to get noticed, but the frequency and nature of it are changing rapidly and the time to embrace it is now.